-We are developing cusatuzumab in hematological cancer indications, currently AML, as well as high-risk MDS.
+We are developing cusatuzumab in hematological cancer indications, currently AML, as well as high risk MDS.
 We are developing cusatuzumab with our collaborator Janssen.
-See section 3.6 "Collaboration Agreements" on page 107 and further.
+See paragraph 3.6 "Material Contracts/Collaboration Agreements".

 AML is rare and aggressive hematological cancer for which significant unmet medical needs exist.
-MDS, a rare bone marrow disorder, is often a precursor to AML. cusatuzumab is a SIMPLE AntibodyTM designed to potently block the CD70/CD27 interaction and kill CD70-positive cells via its potent antibody effector functions through the use of POTELLIGENT® technology.
+MDS, a rare bone marrow disorder, is often a precursor to AML. cusatuzumab is a SIMPLE Antibody[TM] designed to potently block the CD70/CD27 interaction and kill CD70-positive cells via its potent antibody effector functions through the use of POTELLIGENT^{} technology.